dennisXZX/react-feedback-collection/README.md

 ------------------------------------
 ```

-Mongoose matches a model class to MongoDB collection and a model instance to a MongoDB record, so we can easily manipulate them in Javascript.
+Mongoose matches a model class to MongoDB collection and a model instance to a MongoDB record, so we can easily manipulate MongoDB data in Javascript.